TaaoWen/PSC_AgentBasedModellingCode/README.md

 ---

+#### Test 2: Visualize the environment and agents simultaneously.

-**Test 2**: We then test if we can display the environment and agents simultaneously, the code below is used.
+We then test if we can display the environment and agents simultaneously, the code below is used.

 ```python
 # Uncomment next lines to display environment and agent